 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Morse Park neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 97.4% of all American neighborhoods.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Morse Park neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Morse Park neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.8% of the households here have four, five, or more cars.
 That is more cars per household than in 96.5% of the neighborhoods in the nation.

 Did you know that the Morse Park neighborhood has more Asian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 28.2% of this neighborhood's residents have Asian ancestry.